Skip to main content

 If a person has a secondary or secondary vocational qualification and at least 1 year of experience in working with children aged up to 3 years (see one of the options above) but did not work with children aged up to 3 years for at least 6 months directly before his / her employment in a crèche or kids’ club, he / she is required to complete an 80-hour training course to update and broaden his / her knowledge and skills, within 6 months of taking the position of childminder.

-Furthermore, like other staff, the director of a crèche and the head of a kids’ club must meet the following additional legal and formal requirements:
+Furthermore, like other staff, the head of a crèche or a kids’ club must meet the following additional legal and formal requirements:

 • provides a guarantee of proper care for children;